 Approved Dance Centres

-What are Approved Dance Centres?
+What are Approved Dance Centres (ADCs)?

-♦the ability to provide an appropriate educational experience for learner teachers;
+- the ability to provide an appropriate educational experience for learner teachers;

-♦appropriate mechanisms of governance and administrative procedures;
+- appropriate mechanisms of governance and administrative procedures;

-♦effective quality assurance;
+- effective quality assurance;

-♦robust health and safety, complaints and appeals mechanisms;
+- robust health and safety, complaints and appeals mechanisms;

-♦staff training procedures for assessment.
+- staff training procedures for assessment.

-Please note that the ISTD reserves the right not to grant approval for a Centre where there is already sufficient provision for candidates for a genre in a specific geographical area.
+The ISTD reserves the right not to grant approval for a Centre where there is already sufficient provision for candidates for a genre in a specific geographical area.

 Can any school become an ADC?

-There is no such similar scheme for delivery of the ISTD’s initial teacher training outside the EU.
+At the present time there is no such similar scheme for delivery of the ISTD’s initial teacher training outside the EU.
 Please click here for information on those qualifications.

 If you want to deliver ISTD graded and vocational graded examinations, class tests, etc., your school does not need to become an ADC.
 It is simply the case that your school must have a suitably qualified ISTD teacher with a current and appropriate level of membership.
 For information of membership, please click here.